 Conditional fields are mandatory only under certain circumstances which depend on the values of other data elements within an XML schema.
 Rules either within the following table or in a separate business rules section after the table are used to express the conditions.

-1
+Table 1: Key fields for Trade Confirmation